Mark-YuS/DA_Portfolio/README.md

-**Data Integration and MySQL Database Creation**
+**Data Integration via MySQL Database Creation and Complex SQL queries for Data Analysis**

-- Orchestrated the consolidation of vast and diverse datasets from 6 independent sources, encompassing information on 1.32 million users, yelping reviews, platform check-ins, and business projections.
+- Coordinated the integration of extensive datasets from six distinct CSV files, compiling data related to 1.32 million users, Yelp reviews, platform check-ins, and business projections.
-- Expertly transformed the raw data into a structured and scalable MySQL database, ensuring seamless data accessibility and streamlined analysis.
+- Skillfully processed and organized the raw data into a structured and scalable MySQL database, enhancing data accessibility and facilitating efficient analysis.
+- Demonstrated proficiency in SQL through the use of CTE and complex conditional logic to perform exploratory data analysis and extract critical insights.
+Applied sophisticated data manipulation strategies including subqueries and case statements to drive strategic business decisions.

 **Sentiment Analysis for Enhanced Business Ratings**

 - Leveraged Python to conduct sentiment analysis on a massive corpus of 5.26 million reviews, employing cutting-edge feature vectorization and advanced text mining techniques.
-- Implemented data-driven adjustments to business star ratings based on sentiment analysis results, leading to an impressive 17% lift in rating precision.
 - Enabled businesses to gain a deeper understanding of customer sentiment and make data-backed decisions to improve user experiences.

-**Root Cause Analysis and Elite User Retention Enhancement**
+**Strategic Data Analysis for Enhanced Business Outcomes**

 - Designed and developed comprehensive root cause reports, meticulously decomposed into three distinct dimensions, to unearth underlying issues affecting elite user retention.
 - Skillfully analyzed the reports to derive actionable insights that addressed the identified problems, resulting in a significant 12% increase in elite user retention.